Independent Assurance Report

 Within the scope of our engagement we did not perform an audit on external sources of information or expert opinions, referred to in the Online Version.

-We conducted our work in accordance with the International Standard on Assurance Engagements (ISAE) 3000 (Revised): “Assurance Engagements other than Audits or Reviews of Historical Financial Information” published by iaasb.
-This Standard requires that we plan and perform the assurance engagement to obtain limited assurance whether any matters have come to our attention that cause us to believe that the sustainability information marked with “limited assurance“ in the Online Version has not been prepared, in all material respects, in accordance with the GRI-Criteria.
+We conducted our work in accordance with the International Standard on Assurance Engagements (ISAE) 3000 (Revised): “Assurance Engagements other than Audits or Reviews of Historical Financial Information” published by IAASB.
+This Standard requires that we plan and perform the assurance engagement to obtain limited assurance whether any matters have come to our attention that cause us to believe that the sustainability information marked with “√” in the Online Version has not been prepared, in all material respects, in accordance with the GRI Criteria.

-- Inquiries of personnel involved in the preparation of the Report regarding the preparation process and the underlying internal control system;
+- Inquiries of personnel involved in the preparation of the Online Version regarding the preparation process, the underlying internal control system and selected sustainability information

-- Site visits as part of the inspection of processes and analysis of selected data at the following sites:
+- Site visits as part of the inspection of processes and analysis of selected data at the following Bayer sites: Pharmaceuticals, Bergkamen, Germany; Consumer Health, Myerstown, USA; Crop Science, Frankfurt, Germany; Crop Science, Kansas City, USA; as well as the Covestro site Baytown, USA; and the Currenta sites Leverkusen, Dormagen, Krefeld-Uerdingen, Germany;

-Based on our limited assurance engagement, nothing has come to our attention that causes us to believe that the sustainability information marked with “limited assurance“ in the Online Version of the Company for the period January 1, 2015 to December 31, 2015 has not been prepared, in all material respects, in accordance with the GRI-Criteria.
+Based on our limited assurance engagement, nothing has come to our attention that causes us to believe that the sustainability information marked with “limited assurance” in the Online Version of the Company for the period 1 January 2016 to 31 December 2016 has not been prepared, in all material respects, in accordance with the GRI GRI (Global Reporting Initiative) is a nonprofit organization that works to promote the dissemination and optimization of sustainability reporting.
+The GRI guidelines are considered the most frequently used and internationally most recognized standard for sustainability reporting.
+These guidelines are evolved in a multi-stakeholder process.
+GRI was established in 1997 by Ceres (Coalition for Environmentally Responsible Economies) and UNEP (United Nations Environment Programme).
+Criteria.

 Emphasis of Matter – Recommendations